tendermint/liquidity/x/liquidity/spec/04_messages.md

  # Messages

 Messages (Msg) are objects that trigger state transitions.
 Msgs are wrapped in transactions (Txs) that clients submit to the network.
-The Cosmos SDK wraps and unwraps Liquidity Module messages from transactions.
+The Cosmos SDK wraps and unwraps liquidity module messages from transactions.

 ## MsgCreatePool